RashmikaLakshan/Search-Engine/README.md

 ### MultiSearch with Rule Base classification
 * Rule-based text mining is used to understand and extract data from the user entered query string.

 * A basic set of rules are applied to each search phrase to identify the keywords, classify them into relevant search types.
-Acoording to the classification user query was classified to one of the following query type.
+According to the classification user query was classified to one of the following query type.

-    1. Range query with Cross Fields
-    2. Faceted query with Cross Fields
+    1. Faceted query with Cross Fields
-    3. Range query with phrase-prefix
-    4. Faceted query with phrase-prefix
+    2. Faceted query with phrase-prefix

 Follwing diagram further shows the use of Rule Based Classification and Multisearch queries.